docker/docs/install/windows/docker-ee.md

 ## What to know before you install

-* **What the Docker EE for Windows install includes**: The installation provides [Docker Engine](/engine/userguide/intro.md) and the [Docker CLI client](/engine/reference/commandline/cli.md).
+* **What the Docker Engine - Enterprise  install includes**: The installation provides [Docker Engine](/engine/userguide/intro.md) and the [Docker CLI client](/engine/reference/commandline/cli.md).

-## About Docker EE containers and Windows Server
+## About Docker Engine - Enterprise containers and Windows Server

-Looking for information on using Docker EE containers?
+Looking for information on using Docker Engine - Enterprise containers?

 * [Getting Started with Windows Containers (Lab)](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md) provides a tutorial on how to set up and run Windows containers on Windows 10